 This question sparked a lively conversation at dinner.
-The network news had just shown pictures of the devastation from the tornados in Alabama.
+The network news had just shown pictures of the devastation from the tornadoes in Alabama.
 The woman from California confessed, “Oh my goodness, those tornados terrify me.
 I would never live somewhere where tornados were common!”
 I thought to myself, “Oh no… living on an active fault line is soooooo much less terrifying!”
 The gentleman from Florida replied, “Not for me… the thought of being caught in my car during an earthquake scares me!”
 I also thought to myself again, “Hey Buddy – – you are smack dab in hurricane central – living on a peninsula.
 That should keep you up at night!”
-My Colorado friend shared a fear of flash floods in flat lands.
+My Colorado friend shared a fear of flash floods in flatlands.
 And the circle closed complete when the man from the heart of tornado alley confessed his fear of snow landslides in the mountains.

 We are afraid of that which we only imagine – not that which we face and conquer each day.